 Areas of Expertise

 Abed Awad is an attorney with offices in NY and NJ.
-He is a general business and civil litigation attorney focusing on complex matrimonial law, commercial law, entertainment law and foreign law.
-Awad has been qualified and recognized as an expert witness in Islamic law and the law of Muslim majority countries by courts throughout the United States.
+His practice focuses on: Sharia-compliant estate planning, complex matrimonial law, commercial law and foreign law.
+Awad has been qualified and recognized as an expert witness in Islamic law and the law of Muslim countries by courts throughout the United States, Canada and England.
 In addition to his Juris Doctorate, he holds an M.A. in Near and Middle East Studies and a Certificate in Comparative Law from the University of London.
 Mr. Awad was a Managing Editor on Pace International Law Review and has published extensively on different areas of the law in various publications including the New Jersey Law Journal, Matrimonial Strategist, the Journal of the Legal Profession, Middle East Executive Reports, among others.

 Prior to entering private practice, Mr. Awad was the Law Clerk for the Honorable George E. Sabbath of the New Jersey Superior Court.
 Mr. Awad is an Adjunct Law Professor at Rutgers Law School, New Jersey and has taught at Pace Law School, New York and Seton Hall Law School.
 He has taught: (1) Islamic Jurisprudence; (2) Islamic Banking and Finance; and (3) Matrimonial Litigation.
-Mr. Awad was selected as one of ten Lawyers of the Year 2002 by the LAWYERS WEEKLY (USA) for his ground-breaking decision enforcing the mahr provision contained in a Muslim marriage contract.
+Mr. Awad was a contributor and US Editor (2016-2019) at Shariasource, a Harvard Law School Islamic Law Program initiative.
+Mr. Awad was selected as one of ten Lawyers of the Year in 2002 by the LAWYERS WEEKLY (USA) for his ground-breaking decision enforcing the mahr provision contained in a Muslim marriage contract.

 Mr. Awad is a frequent public speaker at bar associations, universities, conventions, and political events.
 He lectures throughout the United States on subjects ranging from law, politics, gender, religion to culture.
 Mr. Awad is a regular media commentator and analyst appearing on numerous television channels including Al-Jazeera, CNN, ABC, BBC Arabic Television, BBC World Service Arabic Radio, NPR, Channel 4 (United Kingdom), Future TV, CNN, CNNfn, Al-Qataria and Al-Arabia among others.